bretts/to_histogram/README.md

 PURPOSE
 -------
-The purpose of this program is allow the user to print out a quick histogram distribution from an array when running an irb session
+The purpose of this program is to take an array of integers and return a histogram distribution for it.
+The program also prints out a quick histogram distribution with some info to stdout if desired

 FEATURES
 --------